 Recommended by: Samantha Hamilton – New England Wanderlust

-Cleveland, Ohio, is an awesome place to visit in the US during Christmas for many reasons.
+Cleveland, Ohio, is one of the best places to spend Christmas in the US for many reasons.
 Not only is Cleveland family-friendly and less crowded than many of the larger cities, but there are a ton of holiday-themed things to do.
 After all, Cleveland is home to the iconic Christmas Story House.

 The Christmas Story House is a must-see attraction for any movie fan.
 You take a guided tour of the house and museum and immerse yourself in one of the most iconic Christmas movies.
 You can even spend the night in the famous Christmas Story House – see here for information and reservations.